 Do you make general support grants?

-No, the Foundation only funds projects that have a clear start and finish date, and accomplish a measurable objective.
+No, the Foundation only funds projects that have a clear start and finish date, and accomplish a measurable public policy or practice objective.

 Do you fund endowments or capital campaigns?

 The Foundation does not support endowments or capital costs, including construction or renovation.

 Does my project have to have a public policy or practice element?

 Yes.
 Max Bell Foundation’s mission is to encourage the development of forward looking innovations that impact public policies and practices with an emphasis on health and wellness, education, and the environment.

 When and how will I be notified if my application has been declined or if the Foundation will be requesting a formal proposal?

 Organizations will receive an automated response confirming that their application has been received and, in general, are notified via email within four weeks if their application has been declined or if the Foundation would like to request additional information about a funding request.

 Does the foundation provide feedback on proposals that are not selected for funding?